 Students in the Graduate Group in Ancient History are eligible for five-year Benjamin Franklin Fellowships.
 This award covers full tuition and pays a generous stipend; the student will also undertake teaching assignments for 4 semesters (during the second and third years) as a condition of the grant.
 Additional Teaching Assistantships and opportunities in the College of Liberal and Professional Studies are also available.
 Students in the Group are regularly successful in competitions for funding for study abroad and for dissertation fellowships from both Penn and external grant-awarding bodies, as well as Dissertation Research Awards and Dissertation Completion Fellowships administered by the Graduate Division of the School of Arts and Sciences.

 Students who have already taken courses at the graduate level may petition for transfer credit for up to eight courses.
 The actual award of credit can be made only after satisfactory completion of the first year at Penn, and is by no means guaranteed.
-Rather, it forms part of a broader evaluation of the most effective way for the student to fulfil the various requirements of the program.
-Ordinarily, any transfer of credit is used to fulfil language or other requirements so that there is more room in the student’s schedule to broaden his or her interests and skills, rather than as a means to accelerate through the coursework portion of the program.
+Rather, it forms part of a broader evaluation of the most effective way for the student to fulfill the various requirements of the program.
+Ordinarily, any transfer of credit is used to fulfill requirements so that there is more room in the student’s schedule to broaden their interests and skills, rather than as a means to accelerate through the coursework portion of the program.